 ‘No, if you go to Cholatse, we all go to Cholatse.’

 ‘No, I want to climb alone,’ I insisted.

 ‘You won’t be climbing alone.
 We’ll plan something now, and we’ll go together.’

 Touched as I was by this display of loyalty, I truly didn’t want any of the Sherpas climbing with me anymore.
 For them, climbing is a job, for me – a passion; thus, while I can, perhaps, be justified in pushing past my limits, they should not feel compelled to follow where only a madman/woman would go.
 I didn’t want the responsibility – it weighed too heavily on my shoulders.
 For once, I wished that it would be just my doubt and I, climbing together as far as we dared.
 It was not to be, however.
-When I woke up next morning and prepared to go for a swim in Pumori Lake, one of the Sherpas was assigned to follow me and make sure I wouldn’t accidentally dive under the ice.
-Although my team have seen me swim in frozen lakes many times before, it still took me a while to convince them that I was not feeling suicidal.
+When I woke up next morning and prepared to go for a swim in Pumori Lake, one of the Sherpas was assigned to follow me and make sure I was ok.

 After the swim